The Fair World Project:

 co-operative and peaceful action:

-and globally.
+locally and globally.

-co-op food shop (that way you'll tap into the world of co-operation):
+local co-op food shop (that way you'll tap into the world of co-operation):

 your co-op might, for example, like to take up the Annual Co-operative